-We believe this is still the best approach for the country and will continue to support a broad-based lowrate (BBLR) framework.
+BusinessNZ believes this is still the best approach for the country and will continue to support a broad-based low-rate (BBLR) framework.
 A BBLR system is simpler to administer and is fairer, as more people contribute towards the cost of the services available to everyone.